CZ-NIC/knot/doc/reference.rst

 ---------------------

-Maximum time (in milliseconds) to receive or send one DNS message over an outbound TCP connection which has already been established to a configured remote server.
+Maximum time (in milliseconds) to receive or send one DNS message over an outbound TCP/QUIC/TLS connection which has already been established to a configured remote server.
 It means this limit applies to incoming zone transfers, sending NOTIFY, DDNS forwarding, and DS check or push.
 This timeout includes the time needed for a network round-trip and for a query processing by the remote.